Communities in Conversation

 It means more than I can say to us, his family, that you were helping to carry forward his teaching in this beautiful way.
 He wrote of Moshe’s death at the end of the Torah, “We will not complete the journey.
 Therefore, we each must inspire others to continue what we began.”
 Thank you for continuing the work my father began, and may the work he began be a blessing for all of us.

-Five units have been produced, and each one includes a video, multiple sources, and discussion questions to guide you through a particular focus of Rabbi Sacks’ writings.
-The five themes are: Community, Family, Israel, Jewish Identity, and Religion and Science.
-Please click on the links below to download the resources.
+Five units of learning were produced by the Rabbi Sacks Legacy, and each one included a video, multiple sources, and discussion questions to guide participating groups (and individuals) through a particular focus of Rabbi Sacks’ writings.
+The resources are available to download on the main Communities in Conversation page.

-If you or your community, organisation, or school would like to become involved in, or learn more about this initiative, please contact Joanna Benarroch.
+If you or your community, organisation, or school would like to get involved, or learn more about this initiative in the future, please contact [email protected].

 May the soul of Rabbi Sacks be elevated in merit of the learning we will do in his memory.